Keyword Snatcher – Great Value Keyword Research Tool

 Here is our Keyword Snatcher review, it is a well-established and very good value keyword research tool from Jonathan Leger.

 We haven’t done a full Keyword Snatcher review before, despite being avid users of the package for several years.
-It has been overshadowed recently by the launch of its bigger brother, Keyword Canine 3 which has much more functionality at a higher price and we are users of that as well but if you want a low cost, once only payment solution to keyword research with no monthly fees, here’s our Keyword Snatcher review.
+It has,to a large extent, been overshadowed recently by the launch of its bigger brother, Keyword Canine 3 which has much more functionality at a higher price and we are users of that as well but if you want a low cost, once only payment solution to keyword research with no monthly fees, here’s our Keyword Snatcher review.

 Keyword Snatcher is a low-cost keyword research tool from Jonathan Leger that helps you to take your keyword research further than is possible with just the Google AdWords Keyword Planner tool.
 By adding keyword research from sources such as Amazon, Bing, Yahoo and eBay, you will be able to expand the scope of your research and find even more keywords to help achieve your digital marketing strategy.